-Jupiter is the star of the night sky, rising early in the evening in the constellation of Gemini and then dominating the night.
-It shines at magnitude -2.6, making it the brightest object in the heavens after the Sun, Moon and Venus.
+Jupiter is now two months past opposition but still ideally positioned for evening observation, shining at magnitude -2.4, though being at its northernmost point in the constellation of Gemini makes it less favourable for southern observers.
 If you have a small telescope, or binoculars held steady, you will be able to see the four main moons of Jupiter, Io, Europa, Ganymede and Callisto, that were discovered by Galileo.
 Not that they may not all be visible at the same time if some are hidden by the planet.
 A small telescope will show the belts in Jupiter’s atmosphere too.

 Note: The sky will appear much the same from other cities at similar latitudes, such as Perth or Wellington, at around 10pm local time.
 Imagine holding it over your head so that the centre of the chart is the zenith and the edge runs all the way around your horizon.
 The sky appears the same at the start of the month an hour later and at the end of the month an hour earlier.